jamesloper/focus-router/README.md

 ## About

-Most React routers have routes defined in `<Route/>` tags...
-This is probably a mistake as routes exist outside of React and this would be an example of overuse of Components.
-Focus Router routes are defined outside of React, and this provides some excellent advantages.
+Most React routers have routes defined in `<Route/>` tags, however I have come to consider this an overuse of Components.
+Routes are global and to mesh with this finding, I started writing Focus Router with route definitions made outside of React.
+Focus Router began to basically write itself, resulting in some very clean code.

 ## Example